This article looks at how to build lean muscle mass.

 Keep reading for my best tips on how to build lean muscle mass.

 Which is more important – Diet or Exercise?

-Many fitness experts say that losing weight and getting into shape is 80% diet-related, and 20% exercise.
-However, this ratio is more relevant to weight loss than it is to building lean muscle mass.
+Many fitness experts say that losing weight and getting into shape is 80% diet-related and 20% exercise.
+However, this ratio is more relevant to weight loss than building lean muscle mass.

-If you are carrying a fair bit of excess weight, my recommendation is that you lose it before embarking on a muscle-building program.
-This is because excess fat will hide muscle gains, causing you to look bigger, not leaner, and this can be discouraging.
+If you are carrying a fair bit of excess weight, I recommend you lose it before embarking on a muscle-building program.
+This is because excess fat will hide muscle gains, causing you to look bigger, not leaner, which can be discouraging.

 Best diet to build lean muscle

 The best diet to build lean muscle includes plenty of protein.

 Protein is an essential nutrient that comprises amino acids.
 Amino acids are the muscles’ building blocks.